eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 `CredentialsRequestAdditionalParametersProvider` will be removed.

 The `TokenDecorator` extension point is a singleton service invoked at the remote dispatch layer (`DspHttpRemoteMessageDispatcherImpl` ).
 There is currently one implementation in the DAPs extension.
-This should be refactored to use a `JwtDecorator`.
+This should be refactored to use a `TokenDecorator`.

 To migrate the `TokenDecorator` functionality to `JwtDecorators`, the following changes will be made.